salghamdi93/alghamdi-portfolio/final_project_part_3.md

 Allan-Blitz LT, Goldfine C, Erickson TB.
 Environmental and health risks posed to children by artisanal gold mining: A systematic review.
 SAGE Open Med.
 2022 Feb 9;10:20503121221076934. doi: 10.1177/20503121221076934.
 PMID: 35173966; PMCID: PMC8841918.
 “RESULTS AND TRENDS, 2012-2016, Global estimates of child labour: Results and trends,2012-2016”, ILO, 2017.Accessed March. https://www.ilo.org/wcmsp5/groups/public/---dgreports/---dcomm/documents/publication/wcms_575499.pdf

-Final thoughts
-I enjoyed creating the story and also learned a lot in the journey, I wished I had more time to search more about this critical topic and find more creative ways to visually convince people to take action.